Does your project involve humans or animals?

 - Complete this form to formally request ethics approval from the regional ethics committee.

-- Describe your proposed project and provide details including where the experiments will take place, what special precautions you will take, who your adult supervisor is and their qualifications.
-This is particularly important for significant risk projects so that the ethics reviewer can conduct a proper risk assessment.
+- Describe your proposed project and provide details including where the experiments will take place, what special precautions you will take, who your adult supervisor is and their qualifications, etc. This is particularly important for significant risk projects so that the ethics reviewer can conduct a proper risk assessment.

 Use of Animals Research Plan